+Figure 7.
+The data validation and loss curves during the training process of the LSTM model using MATLAB.

 By employing the LSTM model, we could distinguish between four different imagined speech-based commands.
 For each command, 20 recordings were used for the testing stage, and the nominal values (0, 0.5, 0.7, and 1.0) were assigned for each command as an output value, respectively.
 The output value of (0) representing the command Up predicted (16/20) of the expected outputs and accomplished 80% of classification accuracy.
 The output values of (0.5) and (0.7), which represent the commands Down and Left, predicted (19/20) of the expected outputs and accomplished 95% of classification accuracy.
 While the output value of (1.0), which represents the command Right, predicted (20/20) of the expected outputs and accomplished 100% of classification accuracy.
 We calculated the 92.50% overall classification accuracy from averaging (80%, 95%, 95%, 100%) resulting from each imagined speech command.
+Figure 8 illustrates the classification accuracy of the designed LSTM model.